-Prerequisite(s): Minimum 18 years of age.
-Must present an existing ROC certificate valid (1999 or earlier) when registering to attend the last two days of classes only.
+Minimum 18 years of age.
+This 2 day course is limited to those presenting an existing and valid ROC certificate (1999 and earlier).
 Canadian Power & Sail Squadron certificates do not meet this requirement.
 Persons without an existing ROC certificate must attend all three days of classes (NAU 051).

-NAU-050 FISHING MASTER IV/CERTIFICATE OF SERVICE 120 hours
+NAU-050 FISHING MASTER IV/CERTIFICATE OF SERVICE